 Give yourself a break and understand one thing: Your work matters.

-Most of our unhappiness comes from believing that no one gives a fuck.
+Most of our unhappiness comes from believing that no one cares.
 It’s easy to feel irrelevant in a crowded world.
 You wake up, go to work, get back, and watch TV until you fall asleep.
 You’re just going through the motions.

 You forget what your actual job is: To make yourself useful.
 What’s the alternative?
 Give up?
 Drink a glass of scotch and say that the world is messed up?
 Come on — life’s not an Ernest Hemingway novel.